6 Disability Insurance Basics That You Need to Know

 1. TRUE "OWN OCCUPATION" COVERAGE

 This important feature pays 100% of your benefits if you're disabled, even if you're able to practice in another area of dentistry or in another profession.
-It's important to note that some providers will ofer this coverage as an optional enhancement and may require you to pay an additional amount for it.
+It's important to note that some providers will offer this coverage as an optional enhancement and may require you to pay an additional amount for it.

 2. YOUR INSURABILITY